ivan-kleshnin/reactive-states/README.md

 *(Look into the [Ramda](https://github.com/ramda/ramda/search?utf8=%E2%9C%93&q=transducer&type=Code) (or Clojure) codebases to get a proper impression of their "viral" protocol).
 A mess.*

-[Ad-hoc helpers](https://github.com/reactjs/redux/blob/master/src/combineReducers.js) are a second possible way.
+[Ad-hoc helpers](https://github.com/reactjs/redux/blob/master/src/combineReducers.js) are a second possibility.

 Both make me cry.

 ### Conclusion

-* Elm / Redux / "Paqmind" styles are equivalent
+* are good for basic-to-medium action sets (?)
-* are good for basic-to-medium action sets (bigger ones?)
+* or if you need no-brainer solution for logging

 ## Functional Reducer